Who really is the customer for a digital agency?

 For example, a company may want to generate more leads.
 Converting that to a user objective, we want to enable our users to easily contact us.
 The perspective now falls on the experience instead of the KPI.
 We do this through intense collaboration in helping the company understand their digital relationship with the end-user.
 We study the company’s objectives, values, qualities, and strengths.
 We take that information and we set it in relation to the user.
 When we discuss a digital project it’s not about the KPIs that the business needs to achieve.
 It’s about how these criterion meet the needs of users.

-Once we apply it to the right markets and customer segments we can begin to discern a voice and a personality.
-First and foremost we must appeal to the final customer.
+Once we apply it to the right markets and customer segments we can begin to define a clear voice and personality for the company.
+First and foremost this voice must appeal and relate to the final customer.
 This is the initial step in achieving that result.